Autocrit/cnc_pendant_to_duet/README.md

 The reason for this is that there is no X1 pin (or signal) and the code is unable to detect that X1 is selected.
 Initialising `distanceMultiplier` to `1` instead of `0` solves that.

-In addition, the firmware is unable to control the pendant's LED (for example, to turn it off on an emergency stop) because there is no LED+ signal.
+Note that the firmware is unable to control the pendant's LED (for example, to turn it off on an emergency stop) because there is no LED+ signal.

 ## Config